huapeng01016/chicago19/stpython.md

 end
 ~~~~

-## Put results into a Stata varaible
+## Put results into a Stata dataset

 ~~~~
 python: